 Since water is the raw material from which snow is made, water supply is a critical determinant in how much snow a ski area can make.
 Most ski areas are located near the top of a watershed and depend on relatively small water sources, or rely on ponds.
 Sunday River, on the other hand, is blessed to be located near the bottom of a huge watershed with nearly 43 square miles of drainage.
 Our water is pulled directly from the Sunday River and is constantly replenished.
-Our system can currently pump 9,000 gallons per minute from the river to the resort, then can pump the same 9,000 per minute up onto the mountain.
-If we were to add additional pumping capacity we are permitted to draw up to 50,000 gallons per minute from the river.
-Once the snow melts in the spring it returns to the same watershed and river.
+Our system can currently pump 8,100 gallons per minute from the river to the resort and then pump the same 8,100 per minute up onto the mountain.
+If we were to add additional pumping capacity, we are permitted to draw up to 50,000 gallons per minute from the river.
+Once the snow melts in the spring, it returns to the same watershed and river.

 On-Mountain System By the Numbers

-- Snowguns: 1,900
+- Snowguns: Over 2,000

-- Miles of pipe: 72
+- Miles of pipe: 80